Written by Dr. Monte Hessler

 Studies have shown that bone marrow aspiration procedures have a high incidence of complications.
 Twenty nine percent of patients end up with chronic pain, which is a real problem when the objective is to actually rid patients of pain.
 Can you imagine that conversation, “Hey doc my knee feels awesome but “WHAT DID YOU DO TO MY HIP?!”

-For more information on stem cell therapy you can perform a search at pubmed.com and find multiple studies on the subject.
+For more information on regenerative therapy you can perform a search at pubmed.com and find multiple studies on the subject.

 Having healthy cells is not a passive process.
 Active, regular tuning-up of our cells is not only feasible, but also necessary to slow aging and reduce the risk of cell dysfunction.
 We are, after all, only as healthy as our cells.
 Imperceptible cell dysfunction that is not corrected early can lead to disease.
 Fine-tuning can be done daily in only minutes, using pulsed electromagnetic fields (PEMFs).
 In addition, when there is a known imbalance (when symptoms are present) or there is a known disease or condition, PEMF treatments, used either alone or along with other therapies, can often help cells rebalance dysfunction faster.